wasm-forge/ic-test/README.md

 # ic-test

 **ic-test** is a command-line tool that helps you organize the test workflow for cross-chain projects on the Internet Computer (IC).
 It reads your `dfx.json` and `foundry.toml` files to automatically create testing base and uses existing frameworks (`pocket-ic` and `foundry`) to execute tests.
+The generated bindings and runtime helpers offer:
+- Simplified test project setup.
+- Unified, ergonomic testing interface for IC and EVM components.
+- Static type checking and auto-completion for the canisters under test.
+- A high-level abstraction over deployment and method calls.

 ## Overview